scionproto/scion/doc/ControlPlanePKI.md

 - __ISD__: 16-bit unsigned integer.
 Unique and immutable ISD identifier.
 - __Version__: 64-bit unsigned integer.
 TRC version, starts at 1.
 All TRC updates must increment this by exactly 1 (i.e., no gaps, no repeats).
 - __BaseVersion__: 64-bit unsigned integer.
-Version of the last trust reset TRC.
+Version of the base TRC that anchors this TRC chain.
+  In a base TRC this is equal to *Version*.
 - __Description__: UTF-8 string.
 Describes the ISD/TRC in human-readable form (possibly in multiple
   languages).
 - __VotingQuorum__: 8-bit unsigned integer.
 Defines how many voting ASes from this ISD need to agree to be able to modify the TRC.
 - __FormatVersion__: 8-bit unsigned integer.
-Version of the TRC/certificate format (currently 1).
+Version of the TRC format (currently 1).
 - __GracePeriod__: 32-bit unsigned integer.
 How long, in seconds, the previous unexpired version of the TRC should still be considered *active*, i.e., `TRC(i)` is still active until the following time has passed (or `TRC(i+2)` has been announced):